PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Method

-PIGNet predicts a binding free energy of any given protein-ligand complex.
-Taking structural information as an input, our model generates a neural representation for each atom-atom pair interaction through the series of GNN layers.
-The pairwise representation is fed to neural networks to produce parameters for each of the four physics-informed parameterized equations.
-The outputs of the equations each corresponds to VDW interaction, hydrogen bond interaction, metal-ligand interaction, and hydrophobic interaction.
-The binding affinity of each atom-atom pair is computed as a sum of four energy components, and the total binding affinity for a protein-ligand complex is obtained by adding up the binding affinities of all atom-atom pairs.
-The overall model architecture is described in Figure \ref{fig:architecture}.

-\subsection{Model Architecture}
+\subsection{Model architecture}

-Our model takes a molecular graph, $G$, and the distances between the atom pairs, $d_{ij}$, of a protein-ligand complex as an input.
+PIGNet is a deep learning model that predicts binding free energy of a given protein-ligand complex structure (Fig. \ref{fig:architecture}).
+It takes a molecular graph, $G$, and the distances between the atom pairs, $d_{ij}$, of a protein-ligand complex as an input.
 Generally, a graph, $G$, can be defined as $(H,\ A)$, where $H$ is a set of node features and $A$ is an adjacency matrix.
 In an attributed graph, the $i^{th}$ node feature, $h_i$, is represented by a vector.
-An initial node feature includes atom type, degree of the atom, number of the attached hydrogen atoms, number of implicit valence electrons, and aromaticity in an one-hot vector.
 Notably, our graph representation includes two adjacency matrices to discriminate the covalent bonds in each molecule and the intermolecular interactions between protein and ligand atoms.
-The details of the explicit node features and the construction of the two adjacency matrices are explained in the Supplementary Information.
+The details of the initial node features and the construction of the two adjacency matrices are explained in the Supplementary Information.

 Our model consists of several units of gated graph attention network (gated GAT) and interaction network.
 The gated GAT and interaction network update each node feature via two adjacency matrices that correspond to covalent bonds and intermolecular interactions.
 During the node feature update, gated GAT and interaction network learn to convey the information of covalent bonds and intermolecular interactions, respectively.
 After several node feature updates, we calculate VDW interactions ($E^{vdw}$), hydrogen bond interactions ($E^{hbond}$), metal-ligand interactions ($E^{metal}$), and hydrophobic interactions ($E^{hydrophobic}$), by feeding the final node features into physics-informed parameterized equations.
 Specifically, for each energy component, the fully connected layers take a set of final node features as input and produce the parametric values of the physics-informed equation.
 We also consider the entropy loss from the protein-ligand binding by dividing total energy with rotor penalty ($T^{rotor}$).
 The total energy can be written as follows: